 Review of Comments and Item Analyses

-After administration of the written examinations, the examinees’ responses are initially scored.
-Item statistics are generated from the data.
-The results of the item analysis and a compilation of examinees’ comments are provided to the Examinations Committee.
-The examinees’ responses are rescored based upon the recommendations of the reviewers.
-The results are used to develop the score reports for examinees and examination analysis reports.
+After administration of the written examinations, the candidates’ responses are initially scored and item statistics are generated.
+The results of the item analysis and a compilation of candidates’ comments are provided to the Examination Committee for review.
+The candidates’ responses are rescored based upon the recommendations of the reviewers.
+The results are used to develop the score reports for candidates and examination analysis reports.

 Scoring and Reporting

 All responses by candidates on the written examinations administered via computer-based testing are submitted and scored electronically.
 Follow-up audits of scoring procedures and examination results may be conducted.
 If an audit indicates an error in scoring resulting in a change in the results of a candidate, ABPS will rescore and provide the candidate the revised results.